With so many companies fighting for visibility online, engagement is always the best path to success.

 Again, use your buyer persona as a reference.
 What do they want when they enter your site?
 What are they looking for?
 How can you lead them and even surprise them in positive ways?

 Maybe a rework of your pages is what you need to be more engaging.

-4. Make sure your website is responsive
+3. Make sure your website is responsive

 A responsive site is developed to adapt to any of those variants — making sure you don’t lose views for a simple problem like that.

-5. Build some landing pages
+6. Build some landing pages